chipzoller/hugo-clarity/README.md

 #### Adding figure positions to image captions

-You have the option of prepending a desired string such as "Figure N" to the caption text.
-This affects only inline images, not featured images.
+You have the option of prepending a desired string such as "Figure N" to the caption text of images within an article's content.

 Two global settings control this feature: